DbFinPro CFO Advisory and Financial services

 1. Introduction

-Expanding into Türkiye offers significant opportunities — but also unique financial complexities driven by inflation, currency volatility, and local regulatory frameworks.
+Expanding into Türkiye offers significant opportunities — but also unique finansal zorluklar driven by inflation, currency volatility, and local regulatory frameworks.
+This guide provides a practical overview of key financial considerations for companies pursuing Türkiye pazar girişi, including insights from CFO danışmanlık.

 2. Key Financial Challenges